anderson-aristotle/full-stack-project-modeling/README.md

 track, while fixing *one* problem at a time.

-When you're starting out as a developer, it's often a struggle to take a grandiose idea and consolidate it into more managable pieces.
+When you're starting out as a developer, it's often a struggle to take a grandiose idea and consolidate it into more manageable pieces.

 ## Prerequisites